dmendel/bindata/doc/manual.md

 `endian` keyword will cascade to nested types, as illustrated with the array in the above example.

+The endian keyword can also be used to identify custom types that have endianness.
+To do this, the class name of the custom types must end with `Le` for little endian, and `Be` for big endian.

+    class CoordLe < BinData::Record
+      endian :little
+       int16  :x
+      int16  :y
+    end

+    class CoordBe < BinData::Record
+      endian :big
+      int16  :x
+      int16  :y
+    end

+    class Rectangle < BinData::Record
+      endian :little

+      coord  :upper_left
+      coord  :lower_right
+    end
+{:ruby}

 ## Dependencies between fields

 A common occurence in binary file formats is one field depending upon